Every Netflix Christmas romcom ranked from least to most ridiculous

 When it comes to Christmas films, the more ludicrous the plot, the better, says Isobel Lewis

-Christmas is quickly approaching, with Netflix having released its yearly selection of original festive romantic comedies.
+Christmas is upon us, with Netflix having released its yearly selection of original festive romantic comedies.

 Over the last few years we’ve seen the streaming service take inspiration from the likes of Hallmark and Lifetime to produce cookie-cutter Christmas romcoms guaranteed to numb your mind like one too many mulled wines.